lgalaz/fullstack-javascript/react/React_Query_TanStack_Query/explanation.md

-# React Query / TanStack Query - Comprehensive Study Guide
+# React Query / TanStack Query

 ## Introduction

-TanStack Query (React Query) manages server state: fetching, caching, background updates, and mutations.
-It reduces manual loading and error state code.
+TanStack Query (React Query) is a client-side data fetching and caching library.
+It manages server state: fetching, caching, background updates, retries, and mutations.
+It does not replace your API or database; it sits in the client to orchestrate requests, keep data fresh, and reduce manual loading/error state code.

 ## Core Concepts